 Keep in mind that life insurance companies will pair your marijuana use with other factors, like your health, lifestyle, and medical history, to calculate your risk.
 So, even if you use cannabis for recreational purposes, you may still be classified as high-risk, especially if you use tobacco or have an underlying health condition, such as an anxiety disorder or a lung disease.

-What you need to know to get life insurance as a cannabis user?
+What do you need to know to get life insurance as a marijuana user?

-If you use marijuana, some important points to keep in mind when applying for life insurance are as follows:
+If you use marijuana, some important points to keep in mind when applying for life insurance are as follows, including the frequency and form of cannabis consumption:

 It is important to be truthful about your marijuana use on a life insurance application.
 Most life insurance policies involve a medical test.
 An insurance carrier will look at your urine and blood tests to check whether you are being honest about your drug use or not.
 Tetrahydrocannibal (THC) is the chemical that shows up in urine and blood for many days after marijuana use.
 Marijuana is detectable in the blood for 3 to 14 days and in the urine for 30 days, depending on the usage.